Harshupadhyay221/Data-Science-For-Beginners/README.md

 ## Announcement - New Curriculum on Generative AI was just released!

-We just released a 12 lesson curriculum on generative AI.
+We just released a 12 lesson curriculum on generative Ai.
 Come learn things like:

 - prompting and prompt engineering
 - text and image app generation